 Express translations can be delivered as soon as possible: within a few hours, within 24 hours, within 48 hours, etc. There is a higher fee for express translations.
 Click here for more information.

-We support all common file formats: MS Office, Open Office, Google Docs, or HTML.
-We also accept formats used by professional graphics software, such as Adobe InDesign, Adobe FrameMaker and more.
+We can process all common file formats – MS Office, Open Office, Google Docs, or HTML, and also formats used by professional graphics software – Adobe InDesign, Adobe FrameMaker and more.
+We prefer editable versions of documents.
+However, if you only have a PDF, we can manage that too.

 Yes, any additional reference materials are welcome.